Kong/docs.konghq.com/app/gateway/2.7.x/plugin-development/tests.md

-The preferred testing framework for Kong is [busted](http://olivinelabs.com/busted/) running with the [resty-cli](https://github.com/openresty/resty-cli) interpreter, though you are free to use another one if you wish.
+The preferred testing framework for Kong is [busted](http://olivinelabs.com/busted/) running with the [resty-cli](https://github.com/openresty/resty-cli) interpreter, though you are free to use a different one.
 In the Kong repository, the busted executable can be found at `bin/busted`.

 Kong provides you with a helper to start and stop it from Lua in your test